oss-compass/compass-web/README.md

 ## About Compass web

-This is a frontend project for the oss compass, including official website and metric chart page.
+This is a frontend project for the oss compass, including official website and metric chart page .
 Built using the popular front-end framework Next.js, and connected to the backend with graphql for data integration.

 ## Features